-^{}Only damaging events are listed.
+Only damaging events are listed.
 All weather event details are provided in Appendix 9.8.
+Bold indicates events that occurred after the 2008 Fillmore County Hazard Mitigation Plan.

 The National Climactic Data Center (NCDC) reports zero instances of summer fog in Fillmore County45.